zacharypfiz/mayo-grants/README.md

 2. **Recent R01s** - Fresh budgets, new projects
 3. **U24/U01 cooperatives** - Need technical infrastructure
 4. **Search by keywords** in PROJECT_TITLE and PHR fields

+## Opportunities
+- Analyzed by LLM to find grants with computational opportunities.